usnistgov/fipy/documentation/USAGE.rst

 >>> eqn = TransientTerm() == DiffusionTerm(coeff=Gamma0)

-can be constrained to have a Robin condition at a face identifed by ``mask`` by making the following modifications
+can be constrained to have a Robin condition at faces identifed by ``mask`` by making the following modifications

 >>> Gamma = FaceVariable(mesh=mesh, value=Gamma0)